Contributing to Numba

 also needs to pass the test suite before it is merged in.

-Every commit to the master branch is automatically tested on all of the platforms Numba supports.
-This includes ARMv7, ARMv8, POWER8, as well as both AMD and NVIDIA GPUs.
+Every commit to the main branch is automatically tested on all of the platforms Numba supports.
+This includes ARMv8, POWER8, and NVIDIA GPUs.
 The build system however is internal to Anaconda, so we also use Azure to provide public continuous integration information for as many combinations as can be supported by the service.
 Azure CI automatically tests all pull requests on Windows, OS X and Linux, as well as a sampling of different Python and NumPy versions.
 If you see problems on platforms you are unfamiliar with, feel free to ask for help in your pull request.
 The Numba core developers can help diagnose cross-platform compatibility issues.
 Also see the continuous integration section on how public CI is implemented.

 The Numba test suite causes CI systems a lot of grief: